FabienGadet0/test1/README.md

 ## CSV input

 I got this csv from [Kaggle](https://www.kaggle.com/code/sinaasappel/ecommerce-data-exploration-and-visualization/input)
-It has duplicates on purpose so i was thinking it would be a good example .
+It has duplicates and 536365 lines so i was thinking it would be a good example .

 The content is as following :